-Prerequisite - Social Studies 8 1 Credit, Grade 9
+Prerequisite - Social Studies 8

 This course is designed as the first year of a two-year Global Studies program.
 The curriculum includes a chronological view of global history and includes area studies along with the development of world culture.
-Grade 9 will focus on the development of world history through the mid-eighteenth century.
+Grade 9 will focus on the development of world history through the mideighteenth century.
 Emphasis is placed on the development of student skills in writing, research, analysis and evaluation.
-Students will prepare for an end of year Final Exam administered in June.
+Students will prepare for an end of year Common Core Global exam administered in June.

-HVCC World History I
+HVCC Western Civilization I

-Prerequisite - 85% average in Social Studies 8,85% average in English 8
+Prerequisite - 85% average in Social Studies 8 85% average in English 8